Jeff Driskel: Houston Texans

 On May 20, 2021, Driskel signed a one-year contract with the Houston Texans.
 He was released on August 31.
 Driskel was re-signed to the practice squad the following day.
 He was promoted to the active roster on October 16.
 On November 18, Driskel converted from quarterback to tight end, playing the position for the first time in his career.
 He was placed on injured reserve on December 22.

 On March 18, 2022, Driskel re-signed with the Texans.
 He was released on August 30, and re-signed back to the practice squad the next day.
 He was promoted to the active roster on December 14.

-Arizona Cardinals
+Arizona Cardinals (first stint)

 On April 17, 2023, Driskel signed a one-year contract with the Arizona Cardinals.
 He was released on August 29, and re-signed to the practice squad the next day.
 Driskel was released again on October 20 and re-signed to the practice squad on October 31.
 He was elevated to the active roster on November 4, to backup Clayton Tune against the Cleveland Browns.
 Driskel then reverted back to the practice squad after the game.